-According to the voting right notifications of February 13, 2020 received from PFC S.r.l., Vicenza, Italy, and Zignago Holding S.p.A., Fossalta di Portogruaro, Italy, these companies together hold 15.45% of the voting rights.
-According to the notification, there is an agreement between the companies resulting in the voting rights held by the companies being attributed to the respective other company.
-Specifically, PFC S.r.l. directly holds 5.77% of the voting rights pursuant to Sec.
-33 WpHG, while Zignago Holding S.p.A. directly holds 9.03% of the voting rights pursuant to Sec.
-33 WpHG.
-In addition, the companies hold 0.65% of the voting rights via instruments pursuant to Sec.
-38 (1) No. 2 WpHG.
-In total, the combined investment thus exceeds 15% of the voting rights.
+According to the voting right notifications of Februrary 13, 2020 received from PFC S.r.l., Vicenza, Italy, and Zignago Holding S.p.A., Fossalta di Portogruaro, Italy, PFC S.r.l.directly holds 5.77% of the voting rights pursuant to Sec.
+33 WpHG, and pursuant to Sec.
+34 WpHG, an additional 9.03% of the voting rights of Zignago Holding S.p.A. has been attributed to PFC S.r.l.
+In addition, Zignago Holding S.p.A. directly holds 9.03% of the voting rights pursuant to Sec.
+33 WpHG, and pursuant to Sec.
+34 WpHG and additional 5.77% of the voting rights of PFC S.r.l. has been attributed to Zignago Holding S.p.A.
+In total, the investments thus exceed 10% of the voting rights.
 Furthermore, according to the voting right notification of July 3, 2020, 0.78% of the voting rights have been attributed pursuant to Sec.
-34 WpHG and another 9.25% have been attributed pursuant to Sec.
-38 paragraph 1 no. 2 WpHG to Michael Ashley.
+34 WpHG to Michael Ashley.
 In total, these investments thus also exceed 10% of the voting rights.
 HUGO BOSS AG has not been notified of any other direct or indirect capital investments that reach or exceed 10% of the voting rights.